 The redevelopment plan involves the demolition of the existing night club and function area and replacing it with a new-build of 22,000 square feet that will seat up to 375 people for dinner or 750 people for concerts, conferences or other functions.

 The design will also include a redesigned bar and bar restaurant as well as a high-end dining room.
 The existing 39-bedroom block will be restyled and refitted and the exterior of the hotel and its surroundings will also get a facelift.

 The former Courtenay Lodge Hotel closed very suddenly in October 2014 with the loss of over 40 jobs and was bought the following month by Mr Long for a reported €600,000.

 Planning permission was, however, delayed because of a number of issues and the eventual permission last October contained a number of conditions, including stipulations about sound levels.
 There is also a stipulation that an area to the rear of the hotel cannot be used after 11pm.

-At that stage, Mr Long, expected the demolition crew to move on to the site in November but this was postponed due to weather conditions.
+At that stage he expected the demolition crew to move on to the site in November but this was postponed due to weather conditions.

 Last week, removal vehicles moved on to the hotel site in Newcastle West amid expectations that demolition was finally about to begin.

 But Mr Long confirmed that hotel equipment was being moved for safe-keeping and he expected demolition to begin in two to three weeks.

 Up to 50 jobs will come on stream when the new hotel opens for business.